NevirapineBrand Name: Viramune XR, Viramune Other Names: NVP, extended-release nevirapine Drug Class: Non-nucleoside Reverse Transcriptase Inhibitors

 Nevirapine can cause serious, life-threatening side effects.
-These include severe liver problems, skin rash, and skin reactions.
-The liver and skin problems can happen at any time during treatment, but the time of greatest risk is during the first 18 weeks of treatment.
+These include severeproblems, skin rash, and skin reactions.
+The liver and skin problems can happen at any time during treatment, but the risk is greater during the first 18 weeks of treatment.

 Stop taking nevirapine and contact your health care provider right away if you have any of the following symptoms that could be signs of liver problems:

 - Yellowing of your skin or the whites of your eyes ( )